 The watch featured in the video above is a Z serial Rolex Datejust 116203 with with a black dial, 18K gold smooth bezel, and a two tone Oyster bracelet.

 We hope this information was useful to you.
-Please consider buying your next watch from our shop.
+Please consider buying your next timepiece from our watch shop.